Colanderp/MAGD-150-Assignments/s19magd150lab07_Friske/README.md

 * Translate
 * Rotate
 * Scale
-5. Create and use a one- or two-dimensional array.
-(10 pts.)
+5. Create and use a one- or two-dimensional array